-4.40 Based on the above analysis, the Draft Decision proposed to amend the coordination parameters in line with the proposals of Dublin Airport and the advice of the Coordination Committee.
-The main changes proposed were an increase in the hourly departure limit for both terminals to 3,700/hour and to increase arrival limits in Terminal 1 to 3,550.
+4.40 Based on the above analysis our draft decision is to amend the coordination parameters in line with the proposals of Dublin Airport and the advice of the Coordination Committee.
+The main changes are, increase departure limits for both terminals to 3,700/hour and to increase arrival limits in Terminal 1 only to 3,550.